tue-robotics-graveyard/amigo_ed_tutorials/README.md

 ## Installation

-*Note: Currently only ROS Hydro is supported*

-We assume you have successfully installed ROS and set-up a Catkin workspace.
+We assume you have successfully installed ROS (Hydro or Indigo) and set-up a Catkin workspace.
 Check out the following packages in your workspace:

     cd <your_catkin_workspace>/src